ericcornelissen/svgo-action/CONTRIBUTING.md

 We employ [Mutation Testing] to improve the quality of unit tests.
 We use the mutation testing framework [StrykerJS].
 By default the mutation tests run on all the source code using all the unit tests.
+After running the mutation tests, the mutation report is available in HTML format at `_reports/mutation/index.html`.

 You can change the mutation test configuration (in `stryker.config.js`) to focus on a subset of the source code or unit tests (we ask that you don't commit such changes).
 For example, to run mutation tests for a particular file you can change the Stryker configuration as follows.

 ```diff
   mutate: [